Investment Readiness and Operational Resilience Evidence | Continuity Strength

 The Movers

-Operational evidence ready six to twelve months before the LOI.
+The proof is ready well before the LOI lands.
 The data room supports valuation.
 Buyers price against documented readiness instead of verbal assurance.

 The Majority